JDDoesDev/pfn/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==

+= 1.12.1 =
+Update if you want to use the Recipe Card import

 = 1.12.0 =
 New import and other features + some bug fixes